mmoscher/dagre-d3v4/README.md

+*This fork is just dagre-d3v4 with fixed `require`-calls to play nicely along with webpack*

 # dagre-d3 - A D3-based renderer for dagre

 [Dagre](https://github.com/cpettitt/dagre) is a JavaScript library that makes it easy to lay out